 Stretching and relaxation techniques can also be helpful for scalp tenderness caused by headaches, muscle soreness, and tension.

-Following standard care routines can prevent many cases of scalp tenderness.
-Some things to avoid include:
+Following standard care routines can prevent most cases of scalp tenderness.
+Here are some things to consider avoiding:

 - spending too much time in the sun